anauskadutta/dependabot-testing/README.md

-# sample3
+# custom-action
-This repo is used to call and test out a custom action
+This is a template repo consisting of a custom action